privacybydesign/irma-documentation/yivi-docs/docs/stateless.md

 It is also possible to disable TLS altogether for connections to Redis, using the `redis-no-tls` option.

-> In production, always using TLS for Redis is recommended.
+> **⚠️ Warning:** In production, always using TLS for Redis is recommended.
 If you disable TLS, be sure to run your Redis server in an internal network protected against unauthorized access.

 ### Using multiple Redis instances
 The IRMA server supports Redis in Sentinel mode, which allows you to use multiple Redis instances in a failover configuration.
 For data consistency, we currently require at least 1 replica to be present.
 This means that you need a minimum of 2 replicas for high availability.
 Please check the [configuration options](irma-server.md#stateless-mode) for more information about this mode.